DataDog/documentation/content/en/account_management/billing/pricing.md

 ## CI Visibility

 * Datadog tracks the number of unique committers who send test and pipeline data to the CI Visibility service.
-* A **committer** means an active git committer; identified by their git author email address.
-A committer is counted towards billing if they commit at least 3 times in a given month.
+* A **committer** means an active git committer, identified by their git author email address.
+A committer is counted towards billing if they commit at least three times in a given month.
-  * In the event that a pipeline is not associated to a git repository, or git metadata is unavailable, the username of the person triggering the pipeline execution is used as the billable committer.
+  * In the event that a pipeline is not associated with a git repository, or git metadata is unavailable, the username of the person triggering the pipeline execution is used as the billable committer.
 * For Pipeline Visibility, every pipeline, pipeline stage, and pipeline job counts as a **pipeline span**.
 For Testing Visibility, every individual test run counts as a **test span**.

 ## Troubleshooting